 Your name, address, date of birth and driving history

 Information about the car you want to cover.
 Its make and model, for example

 Choose how long you need cover for, from as little as one hour to 24 weeks

 Pick the policy that works for you, with the right cover and at the right price

-Once your temporary cover expires, you'll no longer be able to drive the car on public roads.
-If you own the vehicle, you'll need to declare it SORN or take out another insurance policy.
+Once your temporary cover expires, you won’t be able to drive the car on public roads.
+If you own the vehicle, you'll need to make a SORN or take out another insurance policy.

 Your temporary car insurance could last for as little as one hour, or for as long as 24 weeks:

 Cover that lasts for between just one hour and one day gives you flexibility for one-off or short journeys.

 It’s ideal if you’re borrowing a friend’s car, driving a new car home from the dealership, driving in an emergency, or car sharing.

 To get hourly or daily cover, you’ll need your registration number and a full UK driving licence.
 Most cars are covered, but expensive or powerful cars are usually off the table unless you’re very experienced.